craiglambson/node-bulletin-board/CraigLambsonREADME.md.txt

 Successfully tagged bulletinboard:1.0
 SECURITY WARNING: You are building a Docker image from Windows against a non-Windows Docker host.
 All files and directories added to build context will have '-rwxr-xr-x' permissions.
 It is recommended to double check and reset permissions for sensitive files and directories.
-PS C:\users\micro\node-bulletin-board\bulletin-board-app>There are a couple of common flags here: o --publish†asks Docker to forward traffic incoming on the hostís port 8000 to the containerís port 8080.
+PS C:\users\micro\node-bulletin-board\bulletin-board-app>There are a couple of common flags here: o --publish¬†asks Docker to forward traffic incoming on the host‚Äôs port 8000 to the container‚Äôs port 8080.
 Containers have their own private set of ports, so if you want to reach one from the network, you have to forward traffic to it in this way.
-Otherwise, firewall rules will prevent all network traffic from reaching your container, as a default security posture. o --detach†asks Docker to run this container in the background. o --name†specifies a name with which you can refer to your container in subsequent commands, in this case†bb.
+Otherwise, firewall rules will prevent all network traffic from reaching your container, as a default security posture. o --detach¬†asks Docker to run this container in the background. o --name¬†specifies a name with which you can refer to your container in subsequent commands, in this case¬†bb.
 PS C:\Users\micro\node-bulletin-board\bulletin-board-app> docker run --publish 8000:8080 --detach --name bb bulletinboard:1.0 4c92b81aa2db75572e042056ad538a734ce4a93f74fa92a7e8ff46d200a172cd
 PS C:\Users\micro\node-bulletin-board\bulletin-board-app>
-2,  Visit your application in a browser at†localhost:8000.
-You should see your bulletin board application up and running.†
+2,  Visit your application in a browser at¬†localhost:8000.
+You should see your bulletin board application up and running.¬†

 At this step, you would normally do everything you could to ensure your container works the way you expected; now would be the time to run unit tests, for example.

-Modify the index.html file welcome line ëWelcome to the Bulletin Boardí to include your name or another greeting.
+Modify the index.html file welcome line ‚ÄòWelcome to the Bulletin Board‚Äô to include your name or another greeting.
 <div class="jumbotron">
     <h1>Welcome to the Bulletin Board</h1>
   </div>

-How do I edit in powershell?  >vi doesnít work because Im not running linux.
+How do I edit in powershell?  >vi doesn‚Äôt work because Im not running linux.
 PS C:\Users\micro\node-bulletin-board\bulletin-board-app>  vi
 vi : The term 'vi' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.